juspay/services-flake/doc/guide/datadir.md

 # Data directory

+`dataDir` is a an option present in all the services, allowing users to specify the directory where a given service will store its data files.
+Essentially, it is to persist the state of the service even when you exit the `process-compose` window.

 The `dataDir` of these services tend to take *relative* paths, which are usually relative to the project root.
 As such, when you run these services using `nix run`, their data files are created relative to whichever directory you are in.
 If you want these data files to always reside relative to the project directory, instead of using `nix run` consider wrapping the process-compose packages in script, via either [mission-control](https://community.flake.parts/mission-control) module or a [justfile](https://just.systems/). `services-flake` uses the latter.

 {#default-structure}